openaq/aqi-hub/CONTRIBUTING.md

 The titles and publishers in their native language should be listed rather than manually translating it to English.

 Example 1: Specific author is listed on a digital PDF.
 Duarte, Filiberto Perez.
 “Normas Oficiales Mexicanas (NOM) - Salud Ambiental.”
-18 Aug.1994, Mexico City, sinaica.inecc.gob.mx/pags/noms.php.
+18 Aug.
+1994, Mexico City, sinaica.inecc.gob.mx/pags/noms.php.

 Example 2: Government website where no author or date modified is listed.
 “Air Quality Index.”
 Finnish Meteorological Institute, en.ilmatieteenlaitos.fi/air-quality-index.